groninge01/docs-v3/docs/concepts/vault/swap-fee.md

 order: 8
 ---
 # Swap fee
 A swap fee is charged for each swap, as well as on the non-proportional amounts in add/remove liquidity operations.
 When a pool is registered, the initial swap fee is passed as a parameter and stored as part of [the pool's configuration](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/interfaces/contracts/vault/VaultTypes.sol#L28-L39).
-The swap fee is always charged on the calculated amount (i.e., on `amountOut` for EXACT_IN, and `amountIn` for EXACT_OUT).
+The swap fee is always charged on the amount in (i.e., on the given amount for EXACT_IN, and the calculated amount for EXACT_OUT).

 :::info
 Let's imagine a liquidity pool that maintains an equal balance of DAI and USDC, known as a 50/50 pool.
 A user decides to add liquidity to this pool, but does so in an unbalanced manner: they contribute 15 DAI and 10 USDC.